 What do nearby Jacksonville Beach and Big Talbot Island State Park’s Boneyard Beach have in common?
 Very little, actually.
 They are both Florida beaches located in the same county and city, but are so different in appearance and atmosphere that you may find yourself doubting that you are even in the same state.

-Escape the condos, shops and hustle of the city shore and explore a wilder side of Jacksonville at a one-of-a-kind beach at Big Talbot Island State Park.
-Appreciate firsthand the power of mother nature and discover the benefits of wild coastal ecosystems and their role in storm mitigation and resiliency for the city.
+Escape the hustle of the city shore and explore a wilder side of Jacksonville at a one-of-a-kind beach at Big Talbot Island State Park.
+Appreciate firsthand the power of Mother Nature and discover the benefits of wild coastal ecosystems and their role in storm mitigation and resiliency for the city.
 Perhaps most importantly, climb a driftwood giant and feel like a kid again.

 Boneyard Beach is a favorite Jacksonville retreat and close-kept secret.
 Three miles of shoreline along the Nassau Sound at the very northeast corner of the city limits form a spectacular visual and ecological wonderland.

-No skyscrapers are in sight, the beach tucked into Big Talbot Island State Park within the bounds of the federally protected area of the Timucuan Ecological and Historical Preserve.
-Sculpted by nature, this shoreline boasts 30 foot bluffs and a striking beach peppered with massive driftwood trees that harken images of an elephant graveyard.
+No skyscrapers are in sight, because the beach tucked into Big Talbot Island State Park is within the bounds of the federally protected area of the Timucuan Ecological and Historical Preserve.
+Sculpted by nature, this shoreline boasts 30-foot bluffs and a striking beach peppered with massive driftwood trees that recall images of an elephant graveyard.

 As the waters move around the barrier island, channels deepen, fill in and shift.

-Developed beaches, like those further south in Jacksonville, suffer the effects of storm surge and flooding more readily and are re-nourished regularly by people to keep up with the damage and protect infrastructure and property.
+Developed beaches, like those farther south in Jacksonville, suffer the effects of storm surge and flooding more readily.

-So the next time you visit Big Talbot Island State Park, take a minute to say thank you to the spell-bindingly gorgeous trees of Boneyard Beach, and appreciate the natural functions, beauty and safeguards that our parks provide us.
+So the next time you visit Big Talbot Island State Park, take a minute to say thank you to the spell-bindingly gorgeous trees of Boneyard Beach, and appreciate the natural functions, beauty and safeguards that our parks provide.